 At the same time be careful that you unconsciously train them right from the first moment even if you don’t intend to do so.
 Whatever you let them do in this initial period, will be very difficult to change later on.

 So the best idea is to think of the rules in advance: where is your pup allowed to go, and where he or she mustn’t.
-Do you want him or her to sleep with you in the bed or not?
+Do you want your Frenchie to sleep with you in the bed or not?
 Where will he or she sleep?
 Where can he or she pee?
 The best is to agree on these rules with the family and make the kids follow them too.
 You can tell them that they help your puppy by giving clear instructions.
-He or she needs to have clear rules and boundaries to become a healthy and happy French Bulldog.
+Your Frenchie needs to have clear rules and boundaries to become a healthy and happy French Bulldog.
 Click here to read how can you become your Frenchie’s pack leader.

 Make sure you block the prohibited areas you don’t want the puppy to go.
 They are still very young to understand it from instructions.